PetarRan/shomei/docs/README.md

 ### Adding Your Logo
 1. Create an `assets/` folder
-2. Add your logo images (PNG, SVG, etc.)
+2. Add your logo images:
-3. Update the HTML to reference your logo
+   - `logo-icon.png` - Small icon for header and favicon
+   - `logo.png` - Main logo for hero section
+3. The HTML automatically references these files

 ### Updating Content
 - Edit `index.html` to change the website content